JULY 20-23, 2017

 - There are cell phone and laptop charging stations in the pavilion.
 We are not responsible for loss or theft of items left unattended.

 - There are no electric or water connections for RVs at Brodhead Airport.
 However, please e-mail if you will need a fresh water fill or dump services and we can try to accommodate.

 In the event of an emergency that requires police, fire or ambulance, cell phone users should avoid calling 911 and call Brodhead Police directly at 608-897-2112.
 Brodhead is at the edge of several 911 jurisdictions and cell phone calls can sometimes be picked up by towers in neighboring counties or even Illinois, resulting in a delayed response.

 If you have any questions or suggestions, don’t hesitate to contact us: firstname.lastname@example.org or call 608-897-1175.

-Local astronomer Walter Trentadue will again be set up for night sly viewing on Friday and Saturday evenings just south of the fire pit, weather permitting.
+Local astronomer Walter Trentadue will again be set up for night sky viewing on Thursday evening just south of the fire pit, weather permitting.